-If you are worried about someone else's drug use, have a look through this section.
-You will find there is help and support available.
+If you're worried about someone else's drug use, there is help and support available.

 Accept the person has a problem needing attention.

 Don't try to talk to the person about your concerns when they are under the influence of drugs/alcohol.